Deployment topologies

 1. Global centralized instance

-In such a topology, Microcks is always up-and-running and should be dimensioned to host and important number of users and APIs, with secured access, RBAC and segregation features turned on.
-As datasets and response times are instance-scoped settings, they cannot be customized for different use-cases.
+In such a topology, Microcks is always up and running and should be dimensioned to host an important number of users and APIs, with secured access, RBAC and segregation features turned on.
+As datasets and response times are instance-scoped settings, they cannot be customized for different use cases.

 Benefits